 The towers are located in the old part of Bologna and you can use them as a good indicator to know whereabouts you are.
 Basically, if you get lost in the city, look for the towers to re-orientate yourself.
 The towers are very tall and dominate the city skyline, so it is very easy to see them.

 The towers were named two families.
 To demonstrate their power, these families decided to build the towers in around 1110.
 The Asinelli family built a bigger tower than the Garisenda family, so I imagine they were more powerful.

-2. Basilica di San Petronio
+2. Discover the Unfinished Basilica di San Petronio

-The Basilica di San Petronio was never finished, so it is strange to see the façade half white and half in bricks.
+The façade of the Basilica di San Petronio was never finished, so it is strange to see the façade half white and half in bricks.
 To begin with, this building was not supposed to be a church at all but a public space.

 Off The Tourist Treadmill is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com

 The entrance to the church is free but for a small charge you can climb to the observation deck.
 When you plan your visit, be aware that the church is closed between 12:30 and 14:30.

 How to get to the Sanctuary of Madonna di San Luca